-\myparagraph{Limitations} While \modelname~produces faithful and interpretable explanations, it requires a sufficiently large and representative dataset for effective training, which may limit its applicability in data-scarce domains.
-Additionally, the performance of the model is sensitive to hyperparameter settings such as sparsity levels and dictionary size, requiring careful tuning to maintain robustness and generalizability across different tasks.
-A deeper discussion can be found in the Appendix~\ref{app:limitations}.
+\myparagraph{Limitations} While \modelname{} produces faithful and interpretable explanations, it relies on sufficiently large and representative datasets, which may limit its use in data-scarce settings.
+Its performance is also sensitive to hyperparameters such as sparsity and dictionary size, requiring careful tuning for robustness and generalization.
+A full discussion is provided in Appendix~\ref{app:limitations}.